a primer on megaesophagus in pets

 If an underlying cause is present, treatment of that condition may lead to resolution of megaesophagus.
 But for those cases where an underlying cause is not found, management of megaesophagus can prove difficult.
 Feeding a soft or liquid diet, and feeding the affected pet from an elevated bowl can help the food reach the intended target (the stomach) easier.
 Placement of a feeding tube into the stomach will bypass the esophagus altogether and may be a surgical option.

 Megaesophagus is a frustrating disease to deal with, both for owners and veterinarians.
-Having pet insurance that is able to cover this disease, like Petplan, can allow you to concentrate on your pet's treatment rather than the veterinary bills.
+Having pet insurance that is able to cover megaesophagus, like Petplan, can allow you to concentrate on your pet's treatment rather than the veterinary bills.
 If your pet has been diagnosed with megaesophagus, you and your veterinarian will work together to determine the best course of action to provide the best possible quality of life for your pet.